Dayanand-MK/ENHANCED-REAL-TIME-SENTIMENT-DETECTION-AND-GENDER-IDENTIFICATION-USING-DEEP-LEARNING/Program Files/README.md

 The model is trained using deep learning techniques, and the following files are related to its structure and weights:
 - `deep_emotion.py` - Defines the architecture of the deep learning model.
-- `deep_emotion-100-128-0.005.pt` & `deep_emotion_weights.pt` - Pre-trained models, enabling fast and accurate emotion recognition.
+- `deep_emotion-100-128-0.005.pt` & `deep_emotion_weights.pt` - Trained models, enabling fast and accurate emotion recognition.

 ### 🔍 Facial Detection